TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     ..  code-block:: php

         // Equivalent to:
-        // SELECT DISTINCT some_field, another_field from my_table
+        // SELECT DISTINCT some_field, another_field FROM my_table

         $queryBuilder
             ->select('some_field', 'another_field')